jeffsim/typescript-gulp-sample/readme.md

     "env":{}
 }
 ```
-Note that you'll need to specify the default build task to run via the 'args' field
+Note that you'll can specify the build task to run via the 'args' field

 # Running tests
 ***TODO: This section***